 In June 2010, Esther Duflo accepted the inaugural edition of the Prize in a ceremony in Andorra, where she also organized a scientific workshop on Social Networks.
 She delivered the first Calvó-Armengol International Prize Lecture, "Gender equality and development," in Barcelona.

 Conference: "Social Networks and Peer Effects: Theory and Applications"

-This three-day conference was held from May 29 - May 31, 2008 in memory of Antoni Calvó-Armengol, who had expressed a desire to organize such a conference.
+This three-day conference in May 2008 was held in memory of Antoni Calvó-Armengol, who had expressed a desire to organize such a conference. [photos]

 Inauguration of the Antoni Calvó-Armengol International Prize

 "The launching of the prize is most appropriate in light of the brilliant body of research and the intellectual impact that Toni achieved in such a short amount of time.
 His legacy will be remembered in a number of ways, not the least by the association of his name to the recognition of the early careers of other researchers of comparable age and caliber."